bbaugher/confluent/README.md

 You can find the package installed under `/opt/confluent` (by default) with the name `confluent-VERSION`.

+You can also find the Kafka REST configuration under `/etc/kafka-rest`

 ### Start Kafka REST Service

 If you include the `recipe[confluent::kafka-rest]` this will install the Confluent package and start the